gabybudel/RHGGenerator/README.md

 ./generate_rhg -f example.dat -n 1000 -d 3 -h -g 2.1 -k 10 -t 0.5
 ```

-Model-based mode: generate a network with n = 1000 nodes for d = 1, nu = 0.5, gamma = 2.0 in the hot regime (tau = 3/2) and export the coordinates afterwards with the `-v` switch.
+Model-based mode: generate a network with n = 1000 nodes for d = 1, a = 1.0, nu = 0.5 in the hot regime (tau = 3/2) and export the coordinates afterwards with the `-v` switch.
 ```
 ./generate_rhg -f example.dat -n 1000 -d 1 -m -a 1.0 -nu 0.5 -t 1.5 -v
 ```